-Our purpose is to ensure that all tamariki are in loving whānau and communities where oranga tamariki can be realised.
+Our purpose is to ensure that all tamariki or children are in loving whānau or families and communities where oranga tamariki can be realised.

-Our focus is on children and young people:
+Our focus is on tamariki or children and rangatahi or young people:

 - who are at significant risk of harm now and into the future as a consequence of their family environment, and/or their own complex needs

 - who have entered or are at risk of entering the Youth Justice system.

 We'll continue to work with iwi and Māori and local communities to identify and develop areas where we can best work together for common outcomes, and measures which will help hold us accountable for improving outcomes for tamariki Māori.